quasarframework/quasar-framework.org/source/guide/app-plugins.md

 }
 ```

-Notice we are using [ES6 destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+Notice we are using the [ES6 destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 Only assign what you actually need/use.

 ## When to use app plugins
 > **IMPORTANT**